scott-anderson-wc/cs210pub/assignments/a06/concentration.md

           <p><strong><em>Test your code for this stage to be sure it works
           correctly before proceeding to the next stage!</em></strong>

           <p>Once you get this working, you can remove the alerts.
+In
+          fact, you <em>should</em> remove the alerts.
+There is an odd effect where the <code>alert</code> causes the browser to stop before it has updated the page with the new image, so even though your code invokes <code>showImage</code> to show the image, you might not see the image (at least until after you respond to the alert).
+Pretty much any other way of reporting what's happening will work, such as <code>console.log</code> or inserting the string <code>no match</code> onto the page, which is what your finished code will do.

       <h4>Stage 3: Keep track of the status of the game</h4>